 - BFF Game Night

 Here is a recommended list of the top family game night board games for all ages.
 First we’ll start with the classics (meaning games that have the longest standing) and then onto the newest and upcoming games into the 21st Century:

-(Note: The years in parenthesizes indicate the year that they were initially introduced and/or marketed to the general public.)
+(Note: The years in parenthesizes indicate the year that the board game was initially introduced and/or marketed to the general public.)

 1. Scrabble (1948)